Man admits intending to cause distress to Sir Chris Whitty in St James’s Park

 Footage of the incident, lasting around 20 seconds and showing Chew alongside former estate agent Lewis Hughes, was widely shared on social media.

-Appearing at Westminster Magistrates’ Court on Thursday, Chew, of Chelmsford, Essex admitted a charge of intent to cause harassment, alarm or distress to Prof Sir Chris.
+Appearing at Westminster Magistrates’ Court on Thursday, Chew, of Chelmsford Essex, admitted a charge of intent to cause harassment, alarm or distress to Sir Chris.

 He also admitted obstructing Pc Steven Ozden.